 When Bill McGlaughlin steps on the podium as a conductor, he can make old compositions new, just by balancing the volume, pitch, voice movement, and sound quality of these rich chords.
 In Exploring Chords, Bill will show us how chords can conjure up ghosts, cast spells, catch fire, and carry us into fantasy worlds.
 Hear Bill conduct the the world premiere of Lux Aeterna by Michael McLean in Salt Lake City, Utah on YouTube.

-Exploring Chords: “Appalachian Spring”From the moment of its creation, this music and its ballet continue to speak to the American soul.
+Exploring Chords: “Appalachian Spring”From its premiere, 75 years ago this week, this music and ballet continue to speak to the American soul.
 Dive into the score of "Appalachian Spring" with Bill McGlaughlin.